Perrin's beaked whale: Vocalizations

+Social behavior and reproduction

 Little is known about the social structure, reproduction, age of sexual maturity, or lifespan of the Perrin's beaked whales, but scars on the bodies of males suggest aggressive competitive behavior.
 The two adult type specimens were both sexually mature and an analysis of the teeth indicated they were both about 9 years old.
 For this reason, it can be assumed that males reach sexual maturity around this age or sooner.

 The males of this species seem to engage in fights like most other mesoplodonts.
 Scars from fighting are present on this species, although the precise mechanism of combat is enigmatic: given the teeth's position near the lower jaw tips, it can be expected that the scars consist of two parallel lines.
 However, it is noted that the scars on the adult male appear to have been made with a single tooth, rather than with two teeth simultaneously, as might be expected in species with apical teeth.
 Single scar lines could suggest they were created by glancing blows rather than direct attacks.

+Teeth of an adult male.
+Like other male ziphiids, they uses these as weapons against other males most likely for access to females.